Ira-Shokar/Ira-Shokar.github.io/_pages/projects.md

 - **_'Bayesian Optimisation in the Cloud'_**  [```Python; AWS Services```].

 - **_'Deep Learning Robustness for Neutrino Event Detection using Adversarial Neural Networks'_** - **Bachelor's Thesis** [```Python: Keras, Tensorflow; C++: Root, NOvAsoft; Scientific Linux; LaTeX```].
+     - Used a Domain-Adversarial Neural Network (DANN) to improve the performance of a Convolutional Neural Network (CNN) to classify neutrino interactions, for the analysis of neutrino oscillations.
+THis method looked to produce a model that is invariant to the differences in statistics between the input data (the labeled Monte Carlo simulations used to train the classifier) and the detector data.
      - Supervisor- [Dr Chris Backhouse](https://www.ucl.ac.uk/physics-astronomy/people/dr-christopher-backhouse).
      - [Repository](https://github.com/Ira-Shokar/NOvA-CNN-Project).
      - [Report](../Docs/Formal_Report.pdf).